Bethesda shows off Orion game streaming tech for the cloud

 Bethesda showed off its new game streaming technology for the cloud, dubbed Orion.
 The company said it can stream games with up to 40% lower bandwidth and reduces latency by 20%.
+It showed off this tech tonight at its press briefing ahead of the Electronic Entertainment Expo (E3) in Los Angeles.

-That means that streaming games will be faster with Orion, and it will cost less as well.
+That means that streaming games will be faster with Orion, and it should all cost less as well.

 “With Orion, you will still be able to stream your game with max settings,” Bethesda’s spokesman said.
 And a fan in the crowd yelled, “Oh my god.”